-The results of the biopsies can take up to 7 days.
-These will be sent to the doctor who referred you for the procedure.
-You will receive an appointment to see a doctor to discuss the results.
+The results of your bronchoscopy and any samples taken will be sent to the doctor who referred you for the procedure.
 Please contact your hospital doctor's secretary or your GP if you do not receive a follow up appointment.